The0z/QuizWebServer/README.md

 ### A custom website used in a team-building event.
 Consisted of CSS, HTML, JavaScript, PHP, Ngnix, and MySQL components.
 -	Quiz site in which teams compete and compare answers to see who got the most answers right.
--	Uses CSS and HTML to design for 5 unique webpages.
+-	Uses CSS and HTML to design 5 unique webpages.
 -	Uses PHP to create, manage, and display a MySQL database containing several teams' answers.
 -	Uses jQuery, JQuery-confirm, and Bootstrap.
-- Uses cookies :cookie:
+- Uses Cookies :cookie:
--	Created a web server with Ngnix that has HTTPS and TLSv1.3 enabled to run the quiz site.
+-	Uses a web server created with Ngnix that has HTTPS and TLSv1.3 enabled to run the site.
 - Webserver is portforwarded and uses a DDNS allowing remote access while using a dynamic IP address.

 ## Starting the Game